Hassan II Mosque: History

 Work commenced on July 12, 1986, and was conducted over a seven-year period.
-Construction was scheduled to be completed in 1989 ready for Hassan II's 60th birthday.
+Construction was scheduled to be completed in 1989, ready for Hassan II's 60th birthday.
 During the most intense period of construction, 1400 men worked during the day and another 1100 during the night.
 10,000 artists and craftsmen participated in building and beautifying the mosque.
-However, the building was not completed on schedule which delayed inauguration.
-The formal inauguration was subsequently chosen to be the 11th Rabi' al-Awwal of the year 1414 of the Hijra, corresponding to 30 August 1993, which also marked the eve of the anniversary of Prophet Muhammad’s birth.
+However, the building was not completed on schedule, which delayed the inauguration.
+The formal inauguration was subsequently chosen to be the 11th Rabi' al-Awwal of the year 1414 of the Hijra, corresponding to 30 August 1993, which also marked the eve of the anniversary of Prophet Muhammad's birth.
 It was dedicated to the Sovereign of Morocco.

 Financing

-Construction costs, estimated to be about 585 million euros, were an issue of debate in Morocco, a lower mid-income country.
+Construction costs, estimated to be about 585 million euros, were an issue of debate in Morocco, a lower-middle-income country.
 While Hassan wished to build a mosque which would be second in size only to the mosque at Mecca, the government lacked funds for such a grand project.
 Much of the financing was by public subscription.
 Twelve million people donated to the cause, with a receipt and certificate given to every donor.
 The smallest contribution was 5 DH.
-In addition to public donations and those from business establishments as well as other countries, western countries provided construction loans, which Morocco repaid.
+In addition to public donations and those from business establishments as well as other countries, Western countries provided construction loans, which Morocco repaid.

 Architecture and fittings

+In the words of the authors of the book Morocco Country Study Guide, the Hassan II Mosque "undeniably marks the continuity of a modernized ancestral art and bears the sign of innovations that are due not only to technical reasons but also to a fertile exploration of new aesthetic possibilities."